Royal Mail: Mail centres

 Royal Mail operates a network of 37 mail centres (as of 2019).
 Each mail centre serves a large geographically defined area of the UK and together they form the backbone network of the mail distribution operation.
 Mail is collected and brought to one of the mail centres.
-Mail is exchanged between the mail centres and then forwarded to one of 1,356 delivery offices, from where the final delivery is made or a P739 card is left.
+Mail is exchanged between the mail centres and then forwarded to one of 1,356 delivery offices, from where the final delivery is made.

 Mail from third-party "downstream access" providers is also brought to the mail centres for Royal Mail to carry out the final delivery.
 Ofcom restricts the prices at which Royal Mail sell this downstream access to third-party companies.

 As part of the sorting process, mail is collected from pillar boxes, Post Office branches and businesses, and brought to the regional mail centre.
 The process is divided into two parts.
 The 'outward' sorting identifies mail for delivery in the mail centre geographic area, which is retained, and mail intended for other mail centres, which is dispatched.
 The 'inward' sorting forwards mail received from other centres to the relevant delivery offices within the mail centre area.